mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_simulators.html.md

 end
 ```

-In this example we show some of the Inkling code for training breakout.
+In this example we show some of the Inkling code for training the game Breakout.
 The curriculum `with` clause specifies `breakout_simulator`, and the
-simulator statement specifies the action, state, and configuration schemas.
+`simulator` statement specifies the action, state, and configuration schemas.

 The curriculum specifies the `objective` function, in this case it is
 `score`.
 The `objective` function (which is sometimes called